kellenmace/intro-to-headless-wordpress-with-sveltekit/README.md

 # Intro to Headless WordPress with SvelteKit

-This is the SvelteKit app from the "Headless WordPress with SvelteKit" talk given by Kellen Mace at the Svelte Summit conference in fall 2021.
+This is the SvelteKit app from the "Headless WordPress with SvelteKit" talk given by Kellen Mace at the Svelte Summit conference in fall, 2021: https://www.youtube.com/watch?v=l0q3alPtoow

 ## Getting Started